leightonwilliams46-prog/powerbi-operational-performance-dashboard/README.md

 - **Regional and process‑level breakdowns**

 Data is sourced from internal operational systems and processed in Excel and Power Query prior to modelling in Power BI.
-Due to confidentiality, the underlying dataset cannot be included in this repository; however, the `.pbix` file contains the full data model structure, transformations, and measures.[1](https://github.com/leightonwilliams46-prog/faulty-medical-devices-analysis/blob/main/README.md)
+Due to confidentiality, the underlying dataset cannot be included in this repository; however, the `.pbix` file contains the full data model structure, transformations, and measures.

 ---